onera/Cassiopee/Connector/doc2/source/Connector.rst

     The cellN is set to 0 for intersecting cells/elements.
 Input data are A the list of meshes, cellN the list of cellNatureField located at cell centers.
     Array version: the cellN must be an array located at centers, defined separately

-    blank intersecting cells of a 3D mesh.
+    Blank intersecting cells of a 3D mesh.
 Only faces normal to k-planes for structured meshes and faces normal to triangular faces for prismatic meshes, and faces normal to 1234 and 5678 faces for hexahedral meshes are tested.
 Set the cellN to 0 for intersecting cells/elements.
 Input data are A the list of meshes, cellN the list of cellNatureField located at cell centers:
     The cellN variable is defined as a FlowSolution#Center node.
 The cellN is set to 0 for intersecting and negative volume cells: